 Maybe your family can easily afford to provide financial aid for you to support your international ambitions.
 Or maybe your family is not that well-off, but they are able to fully or partially cover your expenses abroad.
 Sometimes it goes without saying, sometimes you have to ask for it and sometimes you are afraid to ask for it.

-Advantages of papa mama help to study abroad
+Advantages of getting parent's help to study abroad

 You don't have to sweat for money, you just spend it, this is an undeniably easy position to start your academic adventures abroad.
 Usually you do not have to worry about money issues, you have a problem, you get the transfer and money solves a lot of things.
 They say money can't buy happiness, well, maybe, but it does solve material issues.
 You can go shopping, party, travel and explore your host country without ever seeing a near zero balance on your bank account.

-Disadvantages of papa mama help to study abroad
+Disadvantages of getting parent's help to study abroad

 Your family is giving you all that money, because they believe that investing in your education is a good idea (especially if they can barely afford it).
 It seems very convenient to milk your parents, but remember, nothing is for free - sooner or later you have to prove that you are a good investment.